 The Supply of Goods and Services Act 1982 states that when work is carried out by a trader it should be done with reasonable care and skill, in a reasonable time and for a reasonable charge.
 Goods supplied as part of a service must be of satisfactory quality, fit for purpose and as described.

 The regulations that deal with unfair contact terms are the Unfair Terms in Consumer Contracts Regulations 1999.
 You are entitled to challenge standard contract terms that may be unfair, unreasonable or that restrict your statutory rights.

 If you agreed to a contract for a service by distance means (such as online) or off premises (such as after a doorstep call by a trader), or at home and the contract was financed by credit arranged by the trader, you may have a cooling off period during which you can cancel.

 In the guide

 Any goods supplied as part of the service contract must be:

-Also under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you may have rights such as a right to cancel against a trader where the contract for the sale and/or supply of goods as part of a service is a distance contract.
+Also under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you may have cancellation rights where the contract for the supply of a service or the supply of goods as part of a service is a distance contract.
 This means it was made without face-to-face contact between you and the trader using distance means, such as internet, phone and mail order.
-For example a mobile phone contract agreed on a website Please see our 'Buying by internet, phone and mail order - 'distance' contracts explained' leaflet.
+For example a mobile phone contract agreed on a website Please see our 'Buying by internet, phone and mail order -'distance' contracts explained' leaflet for more information.